templaza/templaza-framework-docs/docs/themes/plazart/inventory.md

 Inventory is an archived page, so it's not available in the page list.
 So we need to have an option to assign a template layout to the page in the global settings.

-* Please go to WP-admin > Koer Settings > Settings > Settings > Advanced Product Options
+* Please go to WP-admin > Plazart Settings > Settings > Settings > Advanced Product Options
 * Choose a layout for Advanced Products Archive page (Layout Inventory) and Advanced Products Single page (Layout No Sidebar)

 ![Inventory](./img/adv-options.avif)